rminehan/sandstone-scala-training/16_pure_functions/slides1.md

 - what is a pure function?

-- why is it useful?

 - what stops functions being pure?

-- composing pure functions

-- dealing with impurity
+- why is purity useful?

 ---

 # Why should I care?

-Leads to stronger software:

-- easier to test

-- easier to reason about

-- better designed, clearer abstraction boundaries

-More on this during the talk
+You'll see it has a lot of very practical uses

+---

+# Training roadmap

+Purity relates to testing, error handling and modelling

+Made sense to cover first

 ---